frederic-perez/AmE-dictionary/data/dictionary.md

 __in excess of__ :four::hammer: _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn't slept for a period in excess of 24 hours._
 __in fold__
 __in full gear__ _idiom_ At the highest or maximum level of function, operation, or performance.
-__in his own right__ _idiom_ by reason of one's own ability or ownership etc. _She's a rich woman in her own right rather than by inheritance._ _An excellent novel in its own right._
+__in his own right__ _idiom_ :two: By reason of one's own ability or ownership etc. _She's a rich woman in her own right rather than by inheritance._ _An excellent novel in its own right._
 __in hot water__ _idiom_ In trouble.
 __in its own right__ _adv_ :three::hammer: (in my own right)
 __in jest__ _idiom_ As a joke; not seriously. _Speaking in jest._ :es: en broma